 Nope, it’s not like instant noodles (Top Ramen) you ate back in college.
 This isn’t a high-sodium, high-carb, high-MSG noodle soup that’s ready to eat after a minute in the microwave.

 On the contrary, the cooking time is about 40 minutes.
-Therefore, the term instant pot chicken thighs soup is a bit of a misnomer.
+Therefore, the term instant pot chicken soup with chicken thighs is a bit misleading.

 As Close to Bone Broth as You Can Get Without the Wait